appscluster/AI-Agent-Workflow/readme.md

 ## Implementation Decisions

-- **LangGraph** was chosen for orchestration due to its state management capabilities and flexible node structure
+- **LlamaIndex** was chosen for orchestration due to its state management capabilities and flexible node structure
 - **PyMuPDF** provides robust PDF parsing with layout awareness
 - **Vector embeddings** enable semantic search for accurate information retrieval
 - **Modular agents** allow for specialized reasoning tailored to different query types